AUBURN, Ala. -- LSU coach Ed Orgeron insisted he had no doubt Cole Tracy would make the winning kick, but setting it up was quite the adventure.

 Joe Burrow led LSU (3-0) down the field in the final minutes with clutch plays and two pass interference calls against Auburn (2-1).
 That set up Tracy's field goal that was almost right down the middle and sent LSU players swarming onto the field to celebrate.

 The LSU defense held to set up another chance with 5:38 remaining.
-The result was a 14-play, 52-yard drive.
+The result was a 14-play, 52-yard drive and Tracy's kick.

 Stidham was 16 of 28 for 198 yards and a touchdown but threw two interceptions.
 JaTarvious Whitlow ran for 104 yards on 22 carries.